polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 ### 12.4.
 Anonymous Submission of Tickets.

-- **Mixnet Integration**: Submitting tickets directly to the relay/proxy can pose a risk of potential deanonymization through traffic analysis.
+- **Mixnet Integration**: Submitting tickets directly to the relay can pose a risk of potential deanonymization through traffic analysis.
 Subsequent RFCs may investigate the potential for incorporating Mixnet protocol or other privacy-enhancing mechanisms to address this concern.